gbasin/LLM-DB/README.md

 ```

 # Motivation
+LMs, even large ones, will constantly need to be taught new information, or provided data that doesn't exist in their weights.
+Facts change, people have private data stores, etc. The best way to do this will often be at inference time, by providing the information as context.

-In short, retrieval based on vector similarity tends to grab lots of extra stuff, or even miss content that could be relevant when you apply a little reasoning (like the wikipedia browsing example above).
-You could of course use vector search to get lots of candidates, stuff them into a context window, and ask an LLM about them.
+Vector embedding search is insufficient.
+Embedding vectors are not smart enough to perform the kind of reasoning that happens in a forward pass of an LM.
+Embedding search tends to retrieve lots of irrelevant matches, or even miss content that could be relevant when you apply a little reasoning (like the wikipedia browsing example above).
+You could, of course, use vector search to get lots of candidates, stuff them into a context window (maybe rerank some first?), and ask an LLM about them.
 The problem is, this doesn't scale -- LLMs get easily confused with more content in the context (check out [Large Language Models Can Be Easily Distracted by Irrelevant Context](https://arxiv.org/pdf/2302.00093.pdf))

-If we're building for a world where small LMs are narrowly smart, fast, and run locally (~zero cost), a lot of cool things become possible -- essentially we can build databases that perform basic reasoning.
+If we're building for a world where small LMs are narrowly smart, fast, and run locally (~zero cost), a lot of cool things become possible -- essentially we can build databases that can think.
 I bet this is likely to be the case within the next few years.
-As a hint of what's possible already, see [TinyStories](https://arxiv.org/abs/2305.07759) -- 30 million param LMs trained for a narrow task (generating children's stories) exhibiting basic reasoning and getting close to GPT-4 level performance as assessed by GPT-4.
+As a hint of what's possible already, see [TinyStories](https://arxiv.org/abs/2305.07759) -- 30 million param LMs trained for a narrow task (generating children's stories) exhibiting basic reasoning and getting close to GPT-4 level performance (as assessed by GPT-4).

 # Setup